acrenwelge/acrenwelge.github.io/_posts/2017-03-09-color-palette.md

 }
 {% endhighlight %}

-Now that we can modify a color in Javascript, we can write a function to adjust all displayed colors with a given command.
+Now that we can modify a color in JavaScript, we can write a function to adjust all displayed colors with a given command.
 We again use a `for` loop and then get a `var newcolor` inside the loop by calling `performColorOp`:
 {% highlight js %}